joaomiguelcaldeira/my-portfolio/README.md

 ## [Artificial Intelligence - Ricochet Robots - Python](https://github.com/joaomiguelcaldeira/my-portfolio/tree/master/Bachelor-Projects/Ricochet-Robots)

+This project is a program made in Python to solve the game [Ricochet-Robots](https://en.wikipedia.org/wiki/Ricochet_Robot) in the least amount of plays possible in the quickest time.
+The program consists of a program that builds a structure that will store the board and its' components (Robots and Walls), and will search the solution in a search tree using a given algorithm.
+To reach the best solution, various algorithms were tested and the results concluded that the best algorithm for this problem was the RBFS (Recursive Best First Search).
+However the project author's are aware that there can be a better solution using a better heuristic with more information, in which other algorithms would performe better over the RBFS, that has some limitations.
+For instance, with a quality heuristic the A* algorithm would perform better than the RBFS, having a low branching factor.

 **[Report](https://github.com/joaomiguelcaldeira/my-portfolio/blob/master/Bachelor-Projects/Ricochet-Robots/relatorio%20ia.pdf)**
 ### **Final Grade 19/20.**

 ## [Artificial Intelligence - Decision Trees - Python](https://github.com/joaomiguelcaldeira/my-portfolio/tree/master/Bachelor-Projects/Decision-Trees)

+This project is a program in Python to study Decision Trees.
+The intent of the program is to build a decision tree with a given data while optimizing the tree itself and solution.
+The DTL algorithm was used to learn and deduct the decision tree from the data.
+However this algorithm has some limitations, namely the Overfitting problem and dealing with data noise.
+The presented program dealt with this algorithm limitations by implementing decision tree pruning, using the early-stop technique to deal with data noise and cross validation to deal with Overfitting.

 **[Report](https://github.com/joaomiguelcaldeira/my-portfolio/blob/master/Bachelor-Projects/Decision-Trees/tg001.pdf)**
 ### **Final Grade 20/20.**